 Although it is a hop, skip and a jump - or a short ferry ride - from Istanbul, tiny Buyukada, often overlooked by the thousands who visit Turkey’s largest city each year, is a stunning delight.
 This makes it the ideal romantic getaway.
 Cars are banned on this extraordinarily pretty island - instead, get around by bicycle, or even better, a horse-drawn carriage to maximise the romance.
 Explore the island’s quiet roads, lined with poplar trees and beautiful old wooden villas, visit ancient churches and historic mansions before finding a boutique hotel for the night and dining deluxe—what a perfect way to spend time with the person you love.

-Just five minutes away from Fethiye Town by water taxi, Sovalye Island is an escape from the hustle and bustle of beach crowds.
-Free of cars and with just a couple of hotels, it’s a supremely peaceful place to reconnect and recharge.
-Snorkel in the clear sea and catch a glimpse of the ancient city walls beneath the waters, or walk through the pine and carob-covered trees and find the remains of the ruined castle in the island’s centre.
+Five minutes away from Fethiye Town by water taxi, Sovalye Island is an escape from the hustle and bustle and beach crowds.
+Free of cars and with a couple of hotels, it is a supremely peaceful place to reconnect and recharge.
+Snorkel in the clear sea and glimpse the ancient city walls beneath the waters, or walk through the pine and carob-covered trees and find the remains of the ruined castle in the island’s centre.
 There are a few houses and only a couple of hotels on the island, so book a room overlooking the sea and distant islands and find out how peaceful and romantic a night on Sovalye can be.
 Sovalye is also unspoiled and a chance to experience authentic Turkey, but with a touch of luxury.